 The process of building and deploying software is undergoing a revolution, not unlike the invention of the assembly line.
-That seminal development allowed Ford Motor Company to crank out consumer vehicles so fast, it positioned them as the market leader almost immediately.
+That seminal development allowed Ford Motor Company to crank out consumer vehicles so fast that it positioned them as the market leader almost immediately.

-In manufacturing, more bodies on the line mean more products out the door, but in the software development world, this has traditionally been an inverse ratio: the more people work on a project, the slower it moves overall.
+In manufacturing, more bodies on the line mean more products out the door.
+But in the software development world, this has traditionally been an inverse ratio: The more people who work on a project, the slower it moves overall.
 That’s because software development is mental gymnastics.
 Developers must keep the whole model of the program in their minds while they work, and once things get too big to keep in a single person’s brain, inter-personal communication and coordination become a major bottleneck.

 That’s why agile software development was invented.
-By cutting software into smaller bits, or “Features,” teams can focus on the same task for shorter periods, and ensure new ideas make it into software projects faster.
+By cutting software into smaller bits, or “features,” teams can focus on the same task for shorter periods, ensuring that new ideas make it into software projects faster.

-Agile processes took enterprise development from releasing yearly, or every six months, to releasing once a quarter, or even once a month.
-That, in turn, drove the business revenues, as new features drew new customers, and software increasingly became a line of business, rather than simply a business tool.
+Agile processes took enterprise development from releasing annually or every six months to releasing once a quarter, or even once a month.
+That, in turn, drove up business revenues, as new features drew new customers, and software increasingly became a line of business, rather than simply a business tool.

-Today, this increasing velocity of software development has led to continuous integration, and continuous deployment: practices that allow the software to be updated every week, or sometimes every day.
-For those teams with the skills and processes in place to do it properly, they can even ship new code every hour.
+Today, this increasing velocity of software development has led to continuous integration and continuous deployment, practices that allow the software to be updated every week and sometimes every day.
+Teams with the skills and processes in place to do it properly can even ship new code every hour.

 That requires a careful balancing act, however.
 Teams must be disciplined, processes must be optimized, and above all else, tests should be automated and easy to maintain.
 Specifically, key verifications should be automated and available on demand.

-Test Automation is the single most important factor in maintaining software quality at high velocity in CI/CD.
+Test automation is the single most important factor in maintaining software quality at high velocity in CI/CD.
 In order to enable testing at this high rate of release, automation and long-term management of tests are top priorities for any manager to consider.
-That is to say, they should be at the top of their to-do list, but not a must: sometimes manual testing remains the best choice.
+That is to say, these should be at the top of their to-do list, but are not a must — sometimes manual testing remains the best choice.

-If that 20 builds-per-day can be reduced to 1 minute each, you’ve just saved every developer 3 hours a day.
+If those 20 builds-per-day can be reduced to one minute each, you’ve just saved every developer three hours a day.
 That means they can cut more code, ship more features, and fix more problems.

-Of course, making builds run fast requires tests to run fast.
-Regression tests are repetitive and must be maintained over time when buttons move, or workflows experience simple changes.
-They cannot be left out, however, as they can catch showstopper bugs that were previously fixed but became live again due to code updates.
-Behind the UI, functionality tests are perhaps your most important path to verification: in essence, you should be testing the business itself when testing functionality.
+Of course, making builds run quickly requires tests to run quickly as well.
+Regression tests are repetitive and must be maintained over time when buttons move or workflows undergo simple changes.
+Regression tests cannot be left out of your testing suite, as they can catch showstopper bugs that were previously fixed but became live again due to code updates.
+Behind the UI, functionality tests are perhaps your most important path to verification.
+In essence, you should be testing the business itself when testing functionality.
 If your application’s use case is directly tied to business revenue intake, making sure it’s stable while developing at velocity requires tightly managed tests across the range of the application.

 When business value derives directly from the throughput of customers in an application, testing performance and security are also must-haves for every build cycle.
-Customers can quickly change to a competing product, thanks to the modern business Web, and the never-ending deluge of security concerns online also means that your data must be protected during testing.
+Thanks to the modern business web, customers can quickly switch to a competing product, and the never-ending deluge of security concerns online also means that your data must be protected during testing.
 This adds another layer of complexity to the testing toolchain, as live data must be scrubbed of identifying information before being used in a test environment.

 Every testing environment is different and will require a mix and match of the various levels of tests.
-From inside the code, to inside a harness around the code, every test is a unique snowflake in your unique project.
-For this reason, test automation requires careful planning, and a distinct roadmap to build out, based on your team’s needs, infrastructure, and tooling.
+From inside the code to inside a harness around the code, every test is a unique component in your project.
+For this reason, test automation requires careful planning and a distinct roadmap to build out, based on your team’s needs, infrastructure and tooling.

 As Donald Rumsfeld once said, “You go to war with the army you have, not the army you wish you had.”
 That applies in software development, as well.
-You’re likely working with a selection of tests, already, and they’re likely not as good as you would want.
+You’re likely already working with a selection of tests, and they’re likely not as good as you want them to be.

-If there is an API layer, that’s a great place to begin automation.
-You want to find the spaces in the application that ties directly to the business logic and the business use case.
+If you have an API layer, that’s a great place to begin automation.
+You want to find the spaces in the application that tie directly to the business logic and the business use case.
 The core of the application or service is where the most important functionality resides.
 Don’t try to automate everything; instead, focus on the most important bits of the application, and automate the tests as close to the core as possible.

 Just automating these tests isn’t going to be the whole job, anyway.
-Once you begin, you’ll also want to ensure the test environment, data, and reporting are also in place and served in a reliable fashion for on-demand testing.
-The goal here is to get the infrastructure for automated testing at scale into place before you actually try to automate everything.
+Once you begin, you’ll also want to ensure that the test environment, data, and reporting are also in place and serve in a reliable fashion for on-demand testing.
+The goal here is to get the infrastructure for automated testing at scale into place before you try to automate everything.

 Now that you’re into the meat of test automation, here are some tips and tricks for success.

-Build for reusable parts, with atomic, clear naming conventions that tie back into the vocabulary of your source code, the variables, the classes.
+Build for reusable parts, with atomic, clear naming conventions that tie back into the vocabulary of your source code, variables, and classes.
 Reuse comes from proper architecture, however, not from copying and pasting.

 03 TWO LEVELS OF ABSTRACTION, MAYBE MORE

 If you have clicked on your tests, you are doing it wrong.
 Those clicks need to be driven by an automated system that can handle changes in UI and functionality.
 Otherwise, your teams will spend all of their time updating tests as the target changes.
-Think about your average code change, or new feature added.
+Think about your average code change or addition of a new feature.
 If it was a major change to the UI or functionality, it likely broke a lot of tests, too.
 Automated test management and design can help to alleviate the need to rewrite tests with every passing software update.
-Use the Page Object pattern: wrap your HTML in an API that will allow you to access elements directly with tests.
+Use the Page Object pattern: Wrap your HTML in an API that will allow you to directly access elements with tests.

 04 SINGLE-PURPOSE TESTS

-Keep those tests scoped to a single purpose.
-When things go wrong, the last place you want to be wondering about is the test layer.
-If your tests test multiple things, they’re single points of failure for multiple points of contact.
-This is exactly why converting manual test cases to automated tests, one-to-one is a very bad idea.
+Keep tests scoped to a single purpose.
+When things go wrong, the last thing you want to be wondering about is the test layer.
+If your tests target multiple things, they’re single points of failure for multiple points of contact.
+This is exactly why converting manual test cases to automated tests, one-to-one, is a very bad idea.

 05 USE A CONSISTENT INITIAL STATE

 Variables are bad.
-This is a science, not a college final, a marathon, not a sprint.
+This is a science, not a college final.
+This is a marathon, not a sprint.

 06 NEVER SLEEP A PROCESS

 This is the source of all evil.
 When things don’t wake up, processes stall.
-Keep all processes awake during test processes.
+Keep all processes awake during testing.
 Timeouts are another source of common problems.
 Keep a close eye on them.

 07 MINIMIZE THE NUMBER OF CONDITIONS

-The more moving pieces you have in a piece of software, the more things can go wrong.
+The more moving pieces you have in a piece of software, the more things there are that can go wrong.
 Setting default states for applications in testing environments can be a useful way to minimize variance.
-Certainly, there is a time for fuzzing and for testing every string length under the sun, but when testing a specific case, keep the moving variables to a minimum and ramp them up as the application proves itself to be stable in simpler tests.
+Certainly, there is a time for fuss and for testing every string length under the sun, but when testing a specific case, keep the moving variables to a minimum and ramp them up as the application proves itself to be stable in simpler tests.

 08 PREPARE FOR CHANGE

-Some people think automatically that units tests are whitebox, but any time you make changes to your application, you have lots of refactoring to do.
+Some people assume that unit tests are whitebox, but any time you make changes to your application, you have lots of refactoring to do.
 Automated testing and automated test management will help you deal with the change.
-Do not fear it, expect it, prepare for it, get it under control.
+Do not fear it; expect it, prepare for it, and get it under control.

 Test automation requires software development skills.
 This is not a pursuit for unskilled workers, as has been thought in the past.
 The days of teams clicking on screens and recording their mouse movements are over.
 Test automation is a discipline akin to any other development or administrative role in software.

 Having a shared language makes it easy for everyone on the project team to stay in sync.
-DevOps is all about breaking down the silos between ops, development, and test, and thus, communication lines must flow just as easily as the software moving between these groups.
+DevOps is all about breaking down the silos between ops, development, and testing, so communication lines must flow just as easily as the software moving between these groups.

-The key to doing that is ensuring that your fast-moving development team, isn’t breaking the line of business applications in order to beat the other guy.
-And the only way to do that is through better testing through automation.
+The key to doing that is to ensure that your fast-moving development team, isn’t breaking the line of business applications in order to beat the other guy.
+And the only way to do that is to implement better testing through automation.